wyuzh/GenAI_101/README.md

+# Table of Contents

+1. [ChatGPT](#chatgpt)
+2. [Networking Service](#networking-service)

+---

 > [!CAUTION]
-> 1. The security and privacy of the following [Zero-Restriction ChatGPT Usage](./#zero-restriction-chatgpt-usage) and [Networking Service](./#networking-service) are NOT guaranteed, please use at your own risk.
+> 1. The security and privacy of the following Zero-Restriction ChatGPT Usage is NOT guaranteed, please use at your own risk.
 > 2. You are NOT recommended to use your frequently used email, username, password, or any other personal information to register or log in to these services.
 > 3. You are NOT recommended to input any sensitive information during the usage of these services.
 > 4. You should NOT use these services for any commercial purposes.
 For academic discussion only.

-# Table of Contents

-1. [ChatGPT](#chatgpt)
-2. [Networking Service](#networking-service)

----

 # ChatGPT